OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #### Static Analysis
-Review the source code to understand/identify who the application handle various types of errors (IPC communications, remote services invocation, etc).
+Review the source code to understand/identify how the application handles various types of errors (IPC communications, remote services invocation, etc).
 Here are some examples of the checks to be performed at this stage per language.

 ##### Static Analysis in Objective-C
 Here you can verify that: